Kyle Lewis named American League Rookie of the Year, becoming the fourth Mariners player to win

 As the 2020 Major League Baseball season reached its final days, and the competition grew one-sided in favor of Kyle Lewis, it became clear the Mariners’ young center fielder should win the 2020 Jackie Robinson American League Rookie of the Year award.

-The only possible drama between the end of the season and the award announcement seemed to be the margin of his victory voting totals over the other two finalists — outfielder Luis Robert of the White Sox and Astros pitcher Cristian Javier.
+The only possible drama between the end of the season and the award announcement seemed to be the margin of his voting totals over the other two finalists — outfielder Luis Robert of the White Sox and Astros pitcher Cristian Javier.

 The outcome was decisive.

-In a televised ceremony on MLB Network, Lewis was officially announced as the American League rookie of the year Monday over his fellow finalists.
+In a televised ceremony on MLB Network, Lewis officially was announced as the American League top rookie Monday.
 He was a unanimous selection, earning all 30 first-place votes — two members of the Baseball Writers’ Association of America from each American League city.
+Robert came in second place, receiving 27 second-place votes and Javier came in third place, receiving 11 third-place votes.

+Watching the show with a large group of family and friends from his parents’ home in Georgia, Lewis burst into a wide smile when Cal Ripken Jr. called out his name as the winner while cheers erupted around him.
+He felt the emotion of it all.

+“It just means a lot,” Lewis said via video conference.
+“Seeing my family and the road of highs and lows in the minor leagues, the highs and lows of major leagues, success, struggle and injury and all that.
+When you get these milestone moments, I think it is because of the overwhelming rush of emotion sometimes.
+My family was around and seeing them so proud and you know so nervous watching the TV.
+A lot of those things piled up.”

-Lewis becomes the fourth Mariners player to win earn rookie of the year honors.
+Lewis becomes the fourth Mariners player to earn rookie of the year honors.
 Alvin Davis was the first in 1984, while Kaz Sasaki (2000) and Ichiro (2001) took home the honors in back-to-back seasons after coming to the United States from Japan’s Nippon Professional Baseball.

-Robert came in second place, receiving 27 second place votes and Javier came in third place, receiving 11 third place votes.

 Lewis is the 12th player to win the American League award by unanimous vote and the first for the Mariners.
 The other unanimous choices: Carlton Fisk, Mark McGwire, Sandy Alomar Jr., Tim Salmon, Derek Jeter, Nomar Garciaparra, Evan Longoria, Mike Trout, José Abreu, Aaron Judge and Yordan Alvarez.
 There have been 13 unanimous winners in the National League.